RubberDuckDestroyer/hitarthasrani.com/content/blog/2023-12-01-aws-chatbot/index.md

 Today I'd like to introduce you to *ChatOps*, the practice of centralising operational activites to chat applications with an interactive ChatBot.
 In this use case, the Chatbot allows you to get information from your AWS Account and query for information from your aws account.

-Traditionally, setting this up includes setting up integrations with Slack or Teams and setting up your own chatbot that will respond to commands or alert you about anything you program it to do.
+Traditionally, this would involve configuring integrations with Slack or Teams and setting up your own chatbot that will respond to commands or alert you about anything you program it to do.
 This process can be lengthy, technically challenging or costly.
 Luckily for us, AWS has a solution that makes this super quick (just make sure you have admin access for your chat client or know someone with the right permissions).

 AWS ChatBot allows us to quickly set up an integration with AWS Chime, Slack or Teams and get a chatbot up and running in no time.
 Some of the useful things AWS ChatBot can do for you: